wlittler/HTMLIntroductory/syllabus/03 Box Model and Floats.md

 Containing blocks represent the position in which the content block is located in relation to its parent.
 In this class we will concentrate on one of the properties: margin.

-In class we will see what happens when either the content block or containing block no longer fits - called overconstraint.
-We will discover how the agent/browser interprets those constraints and what we can do in the event that happens.

 <hr>

 # Float